flynx/object.js/README.md

 This is an alternative to the ES6 `class` syntax in JavaScript and provides several advantages:
-- Simple way to define instance and "class" methods, properties and attributes,
+- Simple way to define instance and "class" (constructor) methods, properties and attributes,
 - Uniform and minimalistic definition syntax based on basic JavaScript object syntax, no special cases, special syntax or _"the same but slightly different"_ ways to do things,